Distributional Random Forests for Complex Survey Designs: The SDRF Algorithm and Theoretical Results

-\begin{remark} Theorem~\ref{thm:split-consistency} provides a {local} result: for a fixed parent node $P_a$, the empirical MMD criterion $M^*_{n_s}(\theta)$ uniformly approximates its finite-population oracle counterpart $M^N(\theta)$ and also the super-population score $M(\theta)$.
-The uniformity over $\theta\in\Pi$ is essential for split selection, as it permits an argmax continuous-mapping argument and yields consistency of the selected split $\hat\theta_{n_s}$ whenever the oracle maximizer $\theta_0$ is unique (\cite{van-der-Vaart2023-ur}).
-The condition $\mathbb{E}_U[\mathrm{dist}(\theta_0,\Pi(U))]\to 0$ makes explicit that random feature subsampling (via $mtry$) does not distort the split choice asymptotically, provided the candidate set becomes sufficiently dense around $\theta_0$ in expectation.
-Although extending from a fixed node to an entire data-adaptive tree requires additional control of the growing process, this theorem sheds light on why one might believe the partitions found via resampled data to be close to that if using the full finite population, which is in particular assumption (B2) of Theorem~\ref{thm:consistency} required for consistency in MMD metric. \end{remark}
+Although extending from a fixed node to an entire data-adaptive tree requires additional control of the growing process, this theorem sheds light on why one might believe the partitions found via resampled data to be close to those obtained from using the full finite population, which is in particular assumption (B2) of Theorem~\ref{thm:consistency} that is required for consistency in the MMD metric.

-One might wonder that, since resamples are determined by non--negative multipliers $n^*$, if one can use an averaged multiplier from $M$ (conditional) independent draws to form one re-sample.
-This can help stabilize the resample, especially when the original sampling weights vary greatly, but can also reduce diversity across trees.
-Proposition~\ref{prop:avg-resample-effect} below provides a detailed characterization of its consequence.
+The split score \eqref{eq:mmd-split} is computed from a single resampling draw $n^*$.
+When the design weights are highly variable, this can make the score noisy; one may then average $\bar{n}_i^* := M^{-1}\sum_{b=1}^M n_{b,i}^*$ over $M$ independent draws to stabilize it, at the cost of reduced tree-to-tree diversity.
+Proposition~\ref{prop:avg-resample-effect} quantifies when this is worthwhile.